blind-contours/IsoXshift/README.md

 This gives pooled estimates for the shift of each variable in the relationship individually, joint and our definition of interaction comparing the expectation of the outcome under joint shift compared to the expectations under the sum of individual shifts.
-Of course, given inconsistencies in our findings here, the interpretation is difficult given these findings include shifts for both sets of variables X1-X7 and X1-X5.

-However, when IsoXshift is run with more folds, findings have more consistency and the pooled result represents a pooled estimate for the same exposure relationship.

 Overall, this package finds the intervention that, with minimal effort, gets to a desired outcome in a mixed exposure.
 It then estimates, using